Top 10 Essential Business Insurance Policies Every Small Startup Needs in 2026 (Before Disaster Hits)

 - You operate in sectors where lawsuits can easily cross the seven‑figure mark.

-An umbrella policy does not replace good risk management or careful contract review, but it acknowledges that “black swan” events do happen to small startups too.
+An umbrella policy does not replace good risk management or careful contract review.
+It simply acknowledges that “black swan” events do happen to small startups too.

 Think of it as adding another layer to your financial airbag system, so one freak claim does not erase years of work and sacrifice.

-Our advice is simple.
 List your real risks, map them to the policies above, then use tools like our financial planning calculators to set a realistic budget and coverage mix.
+Be brutally honest about the hits your business, your body, and your bank account could take in 2026, and build accordingly.